ajdavis/emptysquare-hugo/emptysquare/content/analyze-noise-complaints-r-mongodb-mongolite.md

 ![](create-2dsphere-index-compass.png)

 My two questions were these: How much worse had the noise grown over the last few years?
 And, was my old block the worst in the neighborhood?
-For answers I turned to the R programming language, and the fine R driver for MongoDB which released version 1.0 just this month: [mongolite](https://jeroen.github.io/mongolite/).
+For answers I turned to the R programming language, and the fine R driver for MongoDB which just released version 1.0 this month: [Mongolite](https://jeroen.github.io/mongolite/).

 ***

-In my final year living on Orchard Street, the block had turned into a small war between police and drunken twentysomethings.
-Every Friday through Sunday, cops on horseback patrolled the street and a mobile police tower lifted itself high above the pavement to illuminate the neighborhood, while NYU students and kids from New Jersey staggered from bar to bar.
-Monthly, bars were closed by the NYPD for serving underage drinkers.
+In my final year living on Orchard Street, my block had turned into a small war between police and drunken twentysomethings.
+Every Friday through Sunday, cops on horseback patrolled the street and a mobile police tower lifted itself high above the pavement to illuminate the neighborhood, while NYU students staggered from bar to bar and dance beats from the club downstairs vibrated my old tenement building.
 It seemed so bad by the time I left in 2012, could it have gotten any worse?

-First, I wanted to know if calls to 3-1-1 from the area had risen *overall*.
-I needed to query MongoDB for calls to 3-1-1 from the neighborhood, bring them into the R environment with mongolite, and convert them to an R dataframe.
-First I imported some libraries and connected to my local MongoDB:
+For my first analysis, I wanted to know if calls to 3-1-1 from the area had risen *overall*.
+I needed to query MongoDB for calls from the neighborhood, bring them into the R environment with mongolite, and convert them to an R dataframe.
+To begin, I imported some libraries and connected to my local MongoDB:

 ```R
 library(dplyr)